coiot-ble/coiotd/doc/database.md

 # DEVICE
 * ID
 * Parent: foreign key to DEVICE. eg if foo is child of device bar, its Parent field will be set to bar
-* Driver: foreign key to DRIVER.
-Code driver to use to join the device
 * Online
 * LastOnline
 * Error

-# DRIVER
-* ID
-* Name: eg BLE

 # DISPLAYABLE_TYPE
 * ID